rawatarvind/kubernetes_example/Schedule/readme.md

 3. Taint & toleration
 4. Affinity & Anti-affinity

-**nodeName**:- this is  the easyest way to schedule the pod on nodes.
+**nodeName**:- this is  the easiest way to schedule the pod on nodes.

 **nodeSelector**:-  nodeSelector is used to schedule the pod over nodes on basis of selector labels.